Breastfeeding and epilepsy

 The Department of Health recommends that every woman is encouraged to breastfeed her baby if at all possible.
 Breastmilk usually provides all the nutrients a baby needs for the first six months of their life.

-AEDs and breastfeeding
+Anti-seizure medication (ASM) and breastfeeding

 Some drugs, such as phenobarbital and primidone, can pass more easily into breastmilk and can make a baby sleepy, so it may be a good idea to alternate between formula milk and breastfeeds.

-The patient information leaflet that comes with your AED often includes information about breastfeeding and that particular drug.
+The patient information leaflet that comes with your ASM often includes information about breastfeeding and that particular drug.
 You can also talk to your neurologist, midwife, or health visitor about any concerns you may have.

 What’s next?

-Parenting and epilepsy
+Parenting with epilepsy

 If your seizures (or your partner’s) are controlled, then epilepsy may not affect how you look after your child.
 However, parents who have seizures may find taking extra safety measures helpful.
 This depends on the type of seizures and the activity involved.